 Do you have an American Revolutionary War Patriot?
 Do you know what DAR is?
 Would you like to know?

-Kinnikinnik Chapter of DAR is having another “Introducing DAR” workshop on
+Kinnikinnik Chapter, NSDAR is having another “Introducing DAR” workshop.

-Please bring information on the last 3 generations of your family.
+Please have on hand information on the last three generations of your family.

 Welcome to the Kinnikinnik Chapter, National Society Daughters of the American Revolution (NSDAR or DAR)!
 Please enjoy your visit to these pages as you explore and learn more about who we are, what we do, our patriot ancestors, how to join us, and resources to celebrate patriotism, champion education, promote historical preservation, and research your own family history.
 Additional information about the DAR can be found on the website of the Colorado State Society, NSDAR and the National Society DAR.

 Kinnikinnik Chapter, NSDAR was organized January 1914.
 Mrs. Winfield Scott Tarbell, State Regent, appointed Mrs. Norman M. Campbell, Organizing Chapter Regent.
 The charter, dated December 29, 1914, records 39 names.
 The first gavel is made of wood from George Washington’s Mount Vernon and was presented by Mrs. Tarbell.
 It is still used at each chapter meeting.